jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W7.md

 #### One-Sentence Action Description

-Write one clear sentence describing what happens in the shot.
-Keep it concise and visual.
+One clear sentence describing what happens in the shot.
+It should be concise and visual.

 Action Formula:
 **Subject + Physical Action + Relevant Object/Environment**